Arya-H03/IronHammer/README.md

 ### CommandBuffer

-You cannot safely add or remove components while iterating archetypes — doing so would invalidate chunk iterators mid-loop.
+You cannot safely add or remove components while iterating archetypes.
+Doing so would invalidate chunk iterators mid loop.
 The `CommandBuffer` defers all structural changes and flushes them after all systems finish.

 It supports two paths:

-**Templated path** — full type safety, captures components in a `std::tuple` inside a lambda:
+**Templated path** with full type safety, captures components in a `std::tuple` inside a lambda:

 ```cpp
 template <typename...
 Components>